-The comments by members of the selection committee make it clear that Tanaka was their first choice, although Miyamoto Teru says that he “opposed the selection to the end” (he was put off by a lack of concrete motivation for the welling sense of anger he detected in the story).
+The comments by members of the selection committee make it clear that Tanaka was their first choice, although Miyamoto Teru asserted that he “opposed the selection to the end” (he was put off by a lack of concrete motivation for the welling sense of anger he detected in the story).
 Kuroi Senji was extremely positive in his assessment, praising the story for its depiction of a kind of “geothermal energy” of life.
-Takagi Nobuko was reminded of Nakagami Kenji, but stressed that Tanaka is not simply dealing in a kind of nostalgia.
-Yamada Amy acknowledged the 3D-like visual poetry of Tanaka’s style, though she objected to the story’s last line.
-Ogawa Yōko was attracted to the vitality of the women, Shimada Masahiko found Tanaka’s approach to the timeless father-son conflict to be refreshing in its very timelessness, and Kawakami Hiromi agreed on the value of the story even though she devoted most of her comments to justifying her support for Dōkeshi no chō.
+Takagi Nobuko was reminded of Nakagami Kenji, but stressed that Tanaka was not simply dealing in a kind of nostalgia.
+Yamada Eimi acknowledged the 3D-like visual poetry of Tanaka’s style, though she objected to the story’s last line.
+Ogawa Yōko was attracted to the vitality of the women, Shimada Masahiko found Tanaka’s approach to the timeless father-son conflict to be refreshing in its very timelessness, and Kawakami Hiromi agreed on the value of the story even though she devoted most of her comments to justifying her support for the other winner, Dōkeshi no chō.
 Ishihara Shintarō, who pronounced the story the most readable of the lot, nevertheless considered it something of a carnival horror-house show and advised Tanaka to adopt a lengthier format.
 Murakami Ryū did not take part in the selection process this time.
-Tanaka is unquestionably a talented writer and Tomogui certainly deserves the Akutagawa Prize, but he piles on the Naturalism too thickly and makes things come together just a little too patly at the end of the story, which does not strike me as being quite as fresh in its treatment as claimed by Takagi and Shimada.
+Tanaka is unquestionably a talented writer and Tomogui certainly deserves the Akutagawa Prize, but he piles on the Naturalism too thickly and makes things come together just a little too patly at the end; the story certainly does not strike me as being quite as fresh in its approach as claimed by Takagi and Shimada.

 Dōkeshi no chō (The Harlequin Butterfly) by Enjō Tō